 - Follow an overall sustainable corporate philosophy

-At RAIDBOXES , we use all three options for our green hosting.
-Because we want to do more for the common good step by step.
-With our renaturation programs, we not only work climate-neutral, but even climate-positive:
+At Raidboxes , we use all three options for our Green WordPress Hosting.
+Because we want to do more for the common good, step by step.
+With our renaturation programmes, we not only work climate-neutrally, but even climate-positively:

 - We support Eden Reforestation Projects (Eden for short).
 The non-profit organisation works in regions that are particularly suffering from climate change and global deforestation.
 With the help of our customers, we have been able to plant over 13,000 trees so far.

-- RAIDBOXES uses 100 percent electricity from hydropower.
+- Raidboxes uses 100 per cent electricity from hydropower.
 We are aware that not all green electricity is the same.
-That is why we pay attention to fair framework conditions with our energy partners.
+That's why we pay attention to fair framework conditions with our energy partners.

 - In addition to compensating for our green WordPress hosting, we're gradually implementing a corporate philosophy that focuses on sustainability in all areas.

 - These are, for example, points such as our vision on the subject of open source and equal opportunities, the concept of the Holacracy , environmentally conscious products and materials for our office or the support of home office and remote work.

 Do you also want to rely on climate-positive web hosting?
 And take advantage of Managed WordPress Hosting for WordPress or WooCommerce ?
 Then take a look at our climate-positive WordPress hosting.
 As an agency, you have even more leverage: develop your projects for free, recommend our WordPress Green Hosting, earn top commissions and have trees planted for it.
 See our FREE DEV Partner Program.

 Hear more about our campaign "Plant, Prevent, Protect" in this video (in German):

 Eden relies on local residents or workers for their projects and pays them from donated funds.
 That was another reason why we chose to work with this partner.
 The organization makes an active contribution to the fight against poverty.
 And this is an essential part of our approach to sustainability.